-- the network service set identifier (SSID), including the security parameters for the WLAN network (see WLAN Security) - AP-specific parameters, including dot1x parameters, DHCP relay, and access point control parameters
+Each WLAN port can be configured with the network SSID, including the security parameters for the WLAN network (see WLAN Security).

+The WLAN AP port is configured with AP-specific parameters, including dot1x parameters, DHCP relay, and access point control parameters.
+Layer 3 interfaces can be configured on a WLAN AP port.